I first started to learn about gardenia plant care over 45 years ago. At the time I worked at an orchid nursery.

 It happens when the beautiful waxy white flower of the Gardenia plant fills the air with its intoxicating, unmistakable fragrance.

 We’ve put together a “how to” on growing and caring for gardenias.
-Soil, planting, pH and a video.
+Soil, planting, pH and some video.

 Do you find caring for Gardenias difficult?
 Let’s help demystify the myths of how to grow these acid-loving plants called Gardenias.

 Gardenia Location An Blooming Advantage

 Those who love the Gardenia and live in mild climates such as the southern part of California and warm southeastern states are fortunate indeed!

 With little trouble, they can grow gardenias outdoors as hedges, as a specimen gardenia tree or as potted plants in the garden.